Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/workshop.md

 # Challenge Four - Tune the application and re-check

-For this challenge, we need to be able to hit a higher reqwuest rate.
+For this challenge, we need to be able to hit a higher request rate.
 Some things to think about:

 1. How can we drive more requests into the application
 2. What can we alter on the application to improve its throughput?